 Mr. C Hotel, 1224 Beverwil Dr., Beverly Hills.

-There are two Standard Hotels in L.A., one in WeHo and one downtown.
-Downtown's pool features an astroturf deck, mod furniture, a small, heated pool, gorgeous views and a topiary.
+The Standard, DTLAThere are two Standard Hotels in L.A., one in WeHo and one downtown.
+Downtown's pool features an astroturf deck, mod furniture (including bright red cabanas), a heated pool, gorgeous views and a topiary.
+Though the pool is relatively small, it's heated and the space is hip.
 There's also a biergarten and no shortage of events.
 Weekdays, you can hang out from 12:30 p.m. until 1:30 a.m.
-On the weekends, it's hotel guests only unless you're on a promoter's guest list during the day, then there's a $20 cover from 8 p.m. until close.
-The guest list to be on is for the sexy Afternoon Delight, a monthly Miami-originated party.
-You can subscribe to Standard events on Facebook if you want to stay in the know.
+On the weekends, you'll have to be a hotel guest or on a promoter's guest list during the day, then there's a $20 cover from 8 p.m. until close.
+The guest list to be on is for the sultry Afternoon Delight, a Miami-originated party which occurs monthly.

 The Standard, 550 S. Flower St., DTLA.
 Daily, 12:30 p.m. - 1:30 a.m.; restrictions apply to non-hotel guests.

 The Standard, HollywoodThis hotel is a lot like its downtown sibling, but the Astroturf here is blue.
 This large heated pool offers walk up service, and the deck area has ping pong table and plenty of seating.
 There's also a 24-hour diner inside the hotel if you need to catch a break from the sun.
 The pool is open to non-hotel guests until midnight during the week and 2 a.m. on weekends, but you will need to be a customer, so buy a cocktail or get a salad.
 Also, be sure to check for events—like this 'relaxation' morning event, or dayside DJ spots.